sagrawalx/sagrawalx.github.io/_posts/2018-12-13-hindi-and-urdu.md

 Iqbal: No...
 Why would I hate it, Munshi Narayan Prashad?
 It's just that everyone in my family drinks club soda, so I've gotten used to it.
 It's not a big deal, and actually I think that lemon soda is more enjoyable than club soda.

 Munshi: That's why I'm surprised.
 Why would you prefer a brackish drink over a sweet one?
 Lemon soda is not only sweet, it also smells nice.
-What do you think?
+Don't you think so?

 Iqbal: You're absolutely right.
 But...